TroyLaPolice/European-Neolithic-Expansion/README.md

 ### About the map:

-The map is a square approximation of Europe which by default is 3,700 km^2.
+The map is a square approximation of Europe which, by default is 3,700 km^2.

 ### Color schemes: